rsdoiel/antenna/archives/2025/socal_north_2025.17.md

 date: 2025-04-30, updated: 2025-04-30, from: The LAist

-The Republican proposal would eliminate Grad PLUS loans, set strict limits on Parent PLUS loans and create a system in which colleges would be on the hook if their students don't repay their loans.
+The Republican proposal would eliminate grad PLUS loans, set strict limits on parent PLUS loans and create a system in which colleges would be on the hook if their students don't repay their loans.

 <br>